 Filing a cerebral palsy lawsuit over discrimination may not be necessary because state and federal agencies have processes for filing a complaint to resolve these incidents.
 Your lawyer can help you decide if a claim is the right strategy or if you should file a lawsuit to sue the individual or group responsible.

 In either case, you can look forward to a resolution of the situation, remediation, and possibly a recovery of damages.

 Hiring the Right Lawyer for Filing a Cerebral Palsy Lawsuit

 Don’t choose just any lawyer.
-Choose a highly-qualified cerebral palsy attorney who specializes in helping clients with disabilities and cerebral palsy, and someone with experience handling malpractice cases.
+Choose a highly-qualified cerebral palsy attorney specializing in helping clients with disabilities and cerebral palsy and someone with experience handling malpractice cases.

-	Search online for an attorney who specializes in medical malpractice and birth injury lawsuits.
-Also, check with the state bar association and with local community groups who advocate for disabled people.
+Search online for an attorney specializing in medical malpractice and birth injury lawsuits.
+Also, check with the state bar association and local community groups advocating for disabled people.

 If you know any other parents of children with cerebral palsy or other disabilities, they may also be able to give you a referral for a lawyer they know and trust.

 Filing a Cerebral Palsy Medical Malpractice Lawsuit in Pennsylvania

 Medical malpractice laws vary by state, so the process you follow to file will depend on the specific Pennsylvania laws.
 It helps to understand these laws, the process, and the steps you’ll take so that your decisions along the way are better and more informed.

 - Know the time limit.
 You can’t file a medical malpractice lawsuit in Pennsylvania whenever you feel like it.
 There is a time limit based on a law known as the statute of limitations.
 You only have two years from the incident to file.
 You can extend that time to two years from when you discovered the incident that harmed your child as long as it is no more than seven years from when it happened.